 Business took off in the years following the Depression.
 Wolfe’s Flowers, just down the street, proved to be the shop’s largest competitor, until it moved out to South Twelfth Street following World War II.
 Around a decade later, Reed Flowers Inc. moved down the street to a new shop located at 1029 Austin Avenue in the late 1950s.

 Albert continued to operate the flower shop with no intention of retirement, sharing his love of flowers and plants with his son Harry.
 In 1980, the father and son attended the International Florists Convention in London.
 Blanche and Albert passed away in 1990, leaving the shop to Harry.

-Although Harry sold the greenhouses in 2000, he continues to carry out his father’s legacy through the operation of the flower shop on Austin Avenue.
-Today, Reed’s Flowers serves as a testament to the importance of local family businesses throughout Waco’s history.
+Although Harry sold the greenhouses in 2000, he continued to carry out his father’s legacy through the operation of the flower shop on Austin Avenue until his death in 2019.
+Today, Reed’s Flowers—now under the management of third generation florist Debbie Reed—serves as a testament to the importance of local family businesses throughout Waco’s history.